kennygtanaka/NLP-Earphone-Reviews/README.md

 The data is comprised of reviews on 11 different earphones and has a total of 14,337 reviews.

 This project aims to achieve two main goals:
-1. Understand which earphones receive positive and negative reviews through EDA and sentiment analysis.
+1. Understand which earphones received positive and negative reviews through EDA and sentiment analysis.
 2. Create a model that predicts star ratings using VADER compound sentiment values and other variables as input.

 # EDA (Exploratory Data Analysis)

-First, the count of star reviews for each start was analyzed.
+First, the count of star reviews for each star rating was analyzed.

 ![alt text](/images/image_1.png?raw=true)